ellisztamas/mpileup_call_pipeline/readme.md

 2. paths to fastq files for mate pair 1.
 3. paths to fastq files for mate pair 2.

-The path should be defined in the config file.
+The path to the sample sheet should be defined in the config file.

 For example:
 ```